Timing performance of SiPM-on-Tile elements: Laboratory and test beam measurements: Conclusions

 \section{Conclusions}

 Using DESY's test beam facility, we have measured the light yields and time resolutions of SiPM-on-tile configurations with three different scintillator tile sizes, all made of the plastic scintillator BC408 with a thickness of 3~mm.
 The time resolution for an energy deposition corresponding to minimum ionization is determined with a numerical fit to the energy-dependent time resolution.
 In addition to the fit uncertainty we include a 6\% fluctuation for the final value of the time resolution that we expect to arise from individual tile-to-tile fluctuations.
 The measured time resolutions are \begin{itemize} \item $\sigma_t = 0.38 \pm 0.02$ for \tile{20} scintillator tiles, \item $\sigma_t = 0.58 \pm 0.04$ for \tile{30}, and \item $\sigma_t = 0.70 \pm 0.04$ for \tile{40}. \end{itemize} for an energy deposition corresponding to the most probable value of a minimum-ionizing particle.
 The time resolution scales with the inverse of the square root of the signal amplitude.
+This means that the time resolution strongly depends on the energy deposition in the scintillator tile, and thus also on the light yield.
+The light yield in turn depends on the scintillator tile size.

-In order to disentangle the contributions of scintillation, light collection and light detection to the timing properties, we have developed different measurement methods where the signals are created using electrons from a radioactive $^{90}$Sr source or pulsed laser light.
+In order to disentangle additional contributions of scintillation, light collection and light detection to the timing properties, we have developed different measurement methods where the signals are created using electrons from a radioactive $^{90}$Sr source or pulsed laser light.

 These complementary measurements show that our SiPM, electronics and digitisation are fast enough to have no impact on our measurement results.
 Instead, the time structure observed in a SiPM-on-tile configuration can be fully described in terms of the scintillation and the light propagation in the scintillator tile.